postnl/woocommerce/readme.txt

 * Fix: error about "Bewaar barcode in een notitie" size
 * Fix: Turn of the option allow Pickup Express
 * Fix: Save settings with a new update
-* Improvement: MyParcel delivery header titel
+* Improvement: PostNL delivery header titel
 * Improvement: Support WooCommerce 3.5.0
 * Improvement: add preliminary support for "digitale postzegel"